VarsityPhysicist/FFXIVRelicTracker/README.md

 # FFXIVRelicTracker
 This is a project for tracking Relic weapon progression in FFXIV.
-Each expansion of FXIV adds a new relic wepon with different tasks required to unlock them.
+Each expansion of FXIV adds a new relic weapon with different tasks required to unlock them.

 Current release is here: https://github.com/VarsityPhysicist/FFXIVRelicTracker/releases